-The maximum number of New Units which may be issued pursuant to the Entitlement Offer is 46,780,500.
-If the Entitlement Offer is not fully subscribed, then those New Units not taken up under the Entitlement Offer, together with New Units available for issue using the Trust's available Placement Capacity, will be offered to new Retail and Institutional Investors under the Shortfall Offer, meaning that the maximum number of New Units which may be issued under the Offer (being the Entitlement Offer and Shortfall Offer) is 54,017,000 New Units.
+The maximum number of New Units which may be issued pursuant to the Entitlement Offer is 51,531,691.
+If the Entitlement Offer is not fully subscribed, then those New Units not taken up under the Entitlement Offer, will be offered to new Retail and Institutional Investors under the Shortfall Offer.

-This equates to approximately 36.6 percent of all the issued Units in the Trust immediately following completion of the Offer.
+This equates to approximately 25.0 percent of all the issued Units in the Trust immediately following completion of the Offer.